slu-soc1120/slu-soc1120.github.io/content/docs/start_around.md

   3. The Broken Heart of America - an overview of race and ethnicity in the United States, intersectionality theory, and urban social problems
   4. Course Conclusion - wrapping up the semester

 Each Part has at least two "modules" - collections of lectures, readings, documentaries, and assignments.
-You'll find the left-hand menu bar on Blackboard as well as in the course docs on the website are both organized by these modules.
+You'll find the left-hand menu bar on Canvas as well as in the course docs on the website are both organized by these modules.
 They'll be released one at a time as we go through the semester.

 <br>

 ## How Do I Stay Up-to-date?
 First and foremost, come to class.
 I start every class with "front matter" that includes announcements and upcoming deadlines.
 I also end class with "back matter," which reviews some of the most important announcements.

-I'll also use Blackboard's Announcements page to send you emails about class.
+I'll also use Canvas's Announcements page to send you emails about class.
 This means you *need to check your email regularly.* This means every day, multiple times per day.